Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: The design of virtual mechanisms

 To implement virtual model controllers no additional sensing beyond torque actuated joints with position/velocity feedback is required, and \textit{dynamic} tuning/filtering can be achieved by changing inertance/damping of virtual instrument.
-Importantly, because the virtual mechanism is passive, the system is stable for many types of model uncertainty, and external interactions.
+Importantly, because the virtual mechanism is passive, the system is stable for many types of model uncertainty (parametric or dynamic perturbations preserves the passivity of the robot, and external interactions as long as the environment remains passive).
 If the actuators are capable of faithfully producing the desired control forces, then the system is stable regardless of the parameterization of the controller (although in practise there are upper limits on stiffness and damping that can be realized).
-This helps bridge the sim-to-real gap, as all models are uncertain to a degree, and additionally the system has many unmodified external interactions. \begin{remark} The virtual mechanism presented here is based on the `Virtual Instrument' of \cite{Larby2022b}, but has a simplified structure.
+This helps bridge the sim-to-real gap, as all models are uncertain to a degree, and additionally the system has many unmodified external interactions. \begin{remark} The virtual mechanism presented here is based on the `Virtual Instrument' presented in \cite{Larby2022b}, but has a simpler structure.
 This is due to the tuning method discussed in the next section, which allows for more general virtual mechanisms than \cite{Larby2022b}. \end{remark}